chrisbrownell/IDD-Fa18-Lab3-ckb77/README.md

 ## In The Report

-Include your responses to the bold questions on your own fork of [this lab report template](https://github.com/FAR-Lab/IDD-Fa18-Lab2).
-Include snippets of code that explain what you did.
-Deliverables are due next Tuesday.
-Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.

-For this lab, we will be experimenting with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.
+In this lab, I experiment with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.
+I also develop a ___ in part D.

 ## Part A.  Writing to the Serial Monitor